Story

 Aesthetic

+Muted colours express what once was bright and innocent.
+This can be in the pigmentation, fading or density.
+The pieces are often carved, with markings and lines, that share the piece's story, often told together with written poetry.
 I frequently like to make pieces in sets, often which hold and nestle within each other.
-This builds on the feeling of connecting and being protected rather than feeling isolated.
+This builds on the feeling of connecting and being protected rather than feeling isolated as they move forward.